-From Jackie: "We selected High Point Overlook (at Garden of the Gods), because it overlooks Pikes Peak and the famous Manitou Incline which was one of our first dates."
+From Jackie: "We selected an overlook (at Garden of the Gods), because it overlooks Pikes Peak and the famous Manitou Incline which was one of our first dates."

 A week before the wedding, Jackie and I talked about possible backup locations in case it rained.
 With a 4:30 PM ceremony start time, I knew that they were in prime Colorado Thunder & Lightening Storm time.

 The prospects of finding a suitable and inexpensive indoor backup location that would accommodate 15-20 guests were slim-to-nonexistent.
 And so I took a look at the weather forecast for their day.
 Zero percent chance of precipitation!
 Perfect.
 We decided the odds were in our favor and ditched the idea of looking for a backup venue.